 - Avoid artificial (and zero-calorie “natural”) sweeteners most of the time.
 Even if they end up being proven safe for long-term use, they may interfere with your body’s ability to judge whether it’s still hungry or not.
 Plus, these sweeteners are only present in processed, packaged foods, which should be eaten occasionally anyway.

-- None of these sweeteners will kill you if eaten in small portions.
-So as usual, if you aim to eat mostly real, wholesome, nutritious foods that you make yourself, you’ll be fine no matter which of these you decide to eat once in awhile.
+- None of these sweeteners will kill you if eaten in small portions, according to the evidence we have today.
+So if you aim to eat mostly real, nutritious foods that you make yourself, it probably won’t matter which of these you decide to ingest – if only once in a great while.